How does a sight flow indicator work?

 Sizes are based on the diameter of the pipeline and range from ¼ inches to 12 inches, although larger sizes may be available as a special order.

 View-through flow indicators have cast bodies made of carbon steel, stainless steel, iron, or bronze.
 If necessary, Teflon or FRP linings can be added to protect metal bodies from reacting with process media.
 (PVC sight flow indicators are also available, although in industrial and chemical process applications, plastic sight flow indicators are almost never used.)

-The glass used in sight flow indicators includes tempered or annealed soda-lime glass (common glass) or borosilicate glass.
+The glass used in sight flow indicators includes a tempered or annealed soda-lime glass (common glass) or borosilicate glass.
 Soda-lime glass should not be used with corrosive chemicals.
-For view-through models, each glass disc is sandwiched between gaskets in an assembly that bolts to the body or the glass are fused to a metal ring that attaches to the body with a clamp.
+For view-through models, each glass disc is sandwiched between gaskets in an assembly that bolts to the body, or the glass are fused to a metal ring that attaches to the body with a clamp.

 Gaskets are available in a wide range of materials and selected for chemical and temperature compatibility.